-Which authorities may review or investigate the competitive effect of conduct related to IP rights?
+Which authorities may review or investigate the competitive effect of conduct related to exercise of IP rights?

 The OCCP president is the competent authority dealing with the competitive effect of an agreement or conduct, including those related to IP rights.
-The key instruments used by the OCCP president are proceedings concerning competition-restricting practices - prohibited agreements (cartels) and abuses of a dominant position.
-Such a proceeding may end with a decision ordering the business entity to
+The key instruments used by the OCCP president are proceedings concerning competition-restricting practices: prohibited agreements (cartels) and abuses of a dominant position.
+Such a proceeding may end with a decision ordering the business entity to cease its restricted activities and pay a financial penalty.
+Further, the OCCP president has the authority to permit or prohibit mergers and, when deciding on this issue, it investigates the competitive effect.
+The decisions of the OCCP president are appealable to the Court for Competition and Consumer Protection.

-12 Competition-related remedies for private parties
+13 Competition-related remedies for private parties

-Do private parties have competition-related remedies if they suffer harm from the exercise, licensing or transfer of IP rights?
+Can a private party recover for competition-related damages caused by the exercise, licensing or transfer of IP rights?

-A private party, understood as a consumer, has no specific competition-related remedies.
+A private party, understood as a consumer, has no specific competitionrelated remedies.
 It may obtain damages under the general rules of the Civil Code after bringing an action to ordinary courts.
 However, a private party may inform the OCCP president about violations of consumer rights and the OCCP president may subsequently initiate proceedings and issue a decision recognising the given practice as infringing collective consumer rights and ban the practice.
 Such a decision will not result in awarding damages to the party, but it may be prejudicial in judicial civil proceedings.

-13 Competition guidelines
+14 Competition guidelines

-Has the competition authority issued guidelines or other statements regarding the overlap of competition law and IP?
+Have the competition authorities or any other authority, issued guidelines or other statements regarding the overlap of competition law and IP?